 Testosterone is the primary male sex hormone.
 It’s also what’s called an anabolic steroid.

 It regulates everything sexual going on in your body.
-Therefore, to have adequate amounts of testosterone is necessary in order to get erections, to have a strong libido and to function well sexually.
+Therefore, to have adequate amounts of testosterone is necessary in order to get erections, to have a strong libido and to avoid struggling with erectile dysfunction.

 Testosterone also plays an important role in the development of male characteristics such as muscle mass, bone growth, body hair, and a deeper voice.